 10. Our Lady of the Rosary Church Mural

-The church of Little Italy was founded by Father Rabagliati, whose face is actually included in one of the nationally recognized murals.
+One of the secrets about Little Italy is that his face is actually included in one of the nationally recognized murals.

 11. Bigger Little Italy?

 Before 1972, San Diego’s Little Italy neighborhood stretched all the way to Balboa Park.

 That’s when the I-5 freeway development separated the neighborhood and displaced thousands of Italian families.

 Ask for Table 80.
 You have to have at least 8–10 friends to do so, but if it’s available, you’ll get to enjoy your own personal hideaway in the restaurant’s secret dining room.

 If you’re looking for a table for 2, however, ask to be seated on the patio.
 There are twinkling fairy lights in the branches of the overhanging olive branches, and you’ll swear you’re back in the old country.